bruceoutdoors/postgres-bigquery-cdc-example/kafpubsub/README.md

 # KafPubSub Image

-Connects kafka with pubsub using a small simple python script.
+Connects kafka with pubsub using a small [python script](./kafpubsub.py).
 It may be a better to use a proper connector like [CloudPubSubConnector](https://github.com/GoogleCloudPlatform/pubsub/tree/master/kafka-connector), but this is what I got working.

 **This is totally experimental and you should not be using this in production.**